Anh-Khoa-PC/spotflow-documentation/docs/accepting-payment.md

 }
 ```

-Furthermore, Once the payment data has been encrypted, use it within the POST request to our create payment endpoint API (https://dev-api.spotflow.one/api/v1/payments)
+Furthermore, Once the payment data has been encrypted, use it within the POST request to our <a target="_blank" href={"../api/API Endpoints/Collections/Create-Collection" style={{textDeocration: "underline"}}}>Create payment endpoint API</a>

 **Sample Request Body**